timduly4/pyglow/README.md

 pyglow is a Python module that wraps several upper atmosphere climatoglogical models written in FORTRAN.

+It includes the following upper atmospheric models:
+  * IRI
+  * IGRF
+  * MSIS
+  * HWM93
+  * HWM07
+  * HWM14

+pyglow also provides access to the the following geophysical indices:
+  * AP
+  * Kp
+  * F10.7
+  * DST

+pyglow offers access to these models & indices in a convenient, high-level object-oriented interface within Python.

 # Installation

 ### I'm Feeling Lucky